ProactiveProgrammers/www.proactiveprogrammers.com/includes/objectives/discrete-structures.md

   in mind the ways in which the working system may diverge from the formal definition due to, for instance, implementation concerns related to computational costs and storage overheads.
 - Given the formal definition of a discrete structure and its implementation as a Python program, correctly describe its properties, demonstrate and verify those properties through testing and/or proof, describe how these properties are similar to and/or different from other discrete structures, and explain when it is appropriate to use the structure.
 - Correctly complete Python programming tasks with each discrete structure.
+For
-  For instance:
+  instance:
+    - Using the formal definition of Boolean logic operations like `and`, `or`, and `implies`, translate a truth table discrete structure into an equivalent implementation in a Python program that uses conditional logic, function definitions, and function calls.
     - Use the formal definition of a monoid to describe and predict the output of operations (e.g., concatentation) on textual strings in the Python programming language.
     - Use the formal definition of a monoid to describe and predict the output of operations (e.g., concatentation) on finite and infinite streams in a Python program.
     - Use the formal definition of a set and set-theoretic operations like union, intersection, and containment check to implement a Python program that stores data in a set and correctly manipulates the data using the aforementioned operations.
     - Given the formal definition of the domain and range of a mathematical function, implement that function as either a traditional Python function or a dictionary.
     - Using the formal definition of a graph and a file with graph-theoretic data, create an adjacency matrix representaton of the graph and save it using a Python program.